FierceEagle/fierceeagle.github.io/index.md

 After rounding up the analysis, we want to take a final look back and consider what can be done better and were we could extend further from the foundation we have build here.

 As a next step, What we might consider is looking deeper into the data to find conjoint clustering and groupings based on a wider range of socio-economic attributes.
 The most obvious example would be the differentiation between the major minorities in the UK, Indian, Pakistani and Bangladeshi, which in our approach got clustered together based on the skewed singular ethnicity attribute.
 An example to improve this, would be based on adding majority religion to the clustering as further attributes, as thus we could better differentiate between both groups, however this might also introduce further side-effect, thus we kept it simpler for our analysis.
+Addionally, we could take geo-distnace into account, followign the assumption of communities with a similar make-up are centralized into one or few clusters in a city.

 Further efforts could be spend looking into data on a deeper granularity.
 In our analysis we focused on studying MSOA, as they provide a high representativeness in the original Tesco data set, while also being more numerous than Wards.
 LSOA fall down faster in regard to representativeness, however could introduce new avenues to groupings, as smaller communities are not overshadowed by a larger area population.
 Thus, this could allow to extend the original groupings and to address more socio-economic categories, single vs. [*DINK*](https://en.wikipedia.org/wiki/DINK) vs. family households, population density and dwelling type, social welfare recipients, age structure, which were sadly less differentiable on the MSOA level.
 In regard to the models that we trained, more training data would especially help the Random Forest classifier, and while not solving the label imbalance, as this is to expect in regard to human populations, but at least create more variety inside each category, which might be better than our approach of using synthetic data.